Rabin M Joshi

 Midday (warmth without the heavy feeling)

-This is where many people grab extra coffee—not because they need it, but because they want comfort and focus.
 A toasty oolong is a perfect midday “reset” cup, especially because you can re-steep the leaves once or twice.
 If you want a cleaner, lighter finish, a gently brewed green tea is also excellent here.

 Late afternoon (“I’m cold again” cup)